mramshaw/Elastic/README.md

 Writes are handled via __shards__ while reads are handled by __replicas__.
 Replicas may be scaled up dynamically (for instance, for Black Friday).

-Its terminology is a little weird - for instance it refers to what might normally be called __databases__ as __indexes__.
+Its terminology is a little weird - for instance it refers to what might normally be called __databases__ as __indices__.

-[It seems these actually were just indexes - just with the data included (this enables re-indexing, which is a big plus).]
+[It seems these actually were just indices - just with the data included (this enables re-indexing, which is a big plus).]

 Integrity is maintained with a [CAS](http://en.wikipedia.org/wiki/Compare-and-swap) (compare and swap) versioning mechanism.